cossacklabs/product-docs/content/acra/configuring-maintaining/key-storing/kv-stores.md

 {{< hint warning >}}
 **Note:**
 Currently, in-memory cache could be used only for keystore `v1`.
+For keystore `v2` AcraServer/AcraTranslator will be halted.
 {{< /hint>}}

 #### Example